 We decided that it wasn’t a mobile phone or laptop that we needed to charge, so what is it you want to run?
 Well, it could be anything… and the most common thing that people want to power is………… a hairdryer, closely followed by hair straighteners.

 Well, we need to find out what size inverter we need to run our hair care devices.
-If we look at a hairdryer, it will have the wattage fo the appliance on it, lets say 1200 Watts for a professional hairdryer.
+If we look at a hairdryer, it will have the wattage for the appliance written on it, lets say 1200 Watts for a professional hairdryer.
 When it’s connected to the mains supply, that 1200 watt’s is about 5.2 Amps ( P /V = I or 1200 / 230 = 5.2 ) which isn’t too bad.
 So how much will that be out of our 12 volt leisure battery?
 Well, 1200 watts is 1200 watts, no matter what the voltage, so we can do exactly the same calculation as before: 1200 Watts / 12 Volts = 100 Amps.

 “Wow 100 Amps!
 That’s about what my car takes when starting!“